Car Insurance FAQs

 Do I have to pay for my car insurance up front?

 If you decide to pay for your car insurance premiums annually, you will be required to pay for the full year upfront.
-This payment method may be cheaper for you in the long run, as you may dodge administration fees that are often added to monthly payments that are direct debited.
+This payment method may be cheaper for you in the long run, as you may dodge administration fees that are often added to direct debit monthly payments.

 For monthly payments, you will pay the first instalment within a couple of days of commencement, if not immediately.